dannyy2000/BasePay_Splitter/README.md

 # 💸 BasePay Splitter

-A minimal onchain payment splitter built on **Base**, designed for hackathon teams and collaborators to receive ETH payments transparently — no backend, no tokens, just trustless payout automation.
+A minimal onchain payment splitter built on **Base**, designed for teams and collaborators to receive ETH payments transparently — no backend, no tokens, just trustless payout automation.

 ---